CloudCruise/BADGER/README.md

 The result is BADGER (Browser Automation Directed Graph Engine Ruleset) – a workflow DSL built around explicit, maintainable graphs of browser actions.

-Here’s why it makes reliable automation at scale achievable.

 ## Why Not Just Use Playwright?

 Playwright is powerful and intuitive, perfect for quick scripts.
 But when automations grow beyond simple use-cases, scripts quickly become: